hashicorp/terraform-provider-google/website/docs/r/netapp_active_directory.html.markdown

 ActiveDirectory is the public representation of the active directory config.

-To get more information about activeDirectory, see:
+To get more information about ActiveDirectory, see:

 * [API documentation](https://cloud.google.com/netapp/volumes/docs/reference/rest/v1/projects.locations.activeDirectories)
 * How-to Guides